lcalzada-xor/passiveRecon/README.md

 The value is used to populate the standard `HTTP(S)_PROXY` environment variables before invoking the pipeline.

 When the `--active` flag is enabled the pipeline now includes [GoLinkfinderEVO](https://github.com/lcalzada-xor/GoLinkfinderEVO).
-The tool inspects the active HTML, JavaScript and crawl lists, stores consolidated reports under `routes/findings/` (raw, HTML and JSON formats) and feeds the discovered endpoints back into the categorised `.active` artifacts.
+The tool inspects the active HTML, JavaScript and crawl lists, stores consolidated reports under `routes/linkFindings/` (`findings.json`, `findings.html` and `findings.raw`) and feeds the discovered endpoints back into the categorised `.active` artifacts.

 ### Configuration file